-During the occupation France will be forced to supply Germany with hundreds of thousands of labourers and more material aid than any other German satellite.
-The Vichy Government will be ruthless in its treatment of opponents and Jews, with about 75,000 mostly foreign-born Jews being arrested and sent to their deaths in Nazi concentration camps.
+During the occupation France is forced to supply Germany with hundreds of thousands of labourers and more material aid than any other German satellite.
+The Vichy Government is ruthless in its treatment of opponents and Jews, with about 75,000 mostly foreign-born Jews being arrested and sent to their deaths in Nazi concentration camps.

 Resistance to the Vichy Government and the German occupation quickly takes shape and is supported by a London-based government-in-exile set up by General Charles de Gaulle.

 As the war progresses Wake becomes increasingly involved in the French Resistance movement, taking advantage of her privileged social position to avoid detection, first as a courier, then as a member of the Allied Escape Route Organisation.
-Working with the organisation, she will help hundreds of escaped prisoners of war, stranded Allied troops, political refugees, and downed Allied fliers seeking safe passage out of France through to Spain.
+Working with the organisation, she helps hundreds of escaped prisoners of war, stranded Allied troops, political refugees, and downed Allied airmen seeking safe passage out of France through to Spain.

 1941 - Germany invades the Soviet Union on 22 June.
 The Germans advance swiftly but are halted on 6 December by a Russian counterattack just short of Moscow.

-1942 - The Gestapo, or German secret state police, come to suspect that Wake is member of the Resistance movement, but are unable to prove her involvement.
+1942 - The Gestapo, or German secret state police, come to suspect that Wake is member of the French Resistance, but are unable to prove her involvement.
 Her activities are attributed to an unidentified agent who, in recognition of Wake's ability to evade detection and capture, the Gestapo code-name 'The White Mouse'.

-By 1943 'The White Mouse' will top the Gestapo's most wanted list.
-As 'The White Mouse', Wake will also have a five million franc bounty placed on her head.
+By 1943 'The White Mouse' tops the Gestapo's most wanted list.
+As 'The White Mouse', Wake also has a five million franc bounty placed on her head.